SidelineSwap/sls-mettle/README.md

 5. Feel free to show off any architectural patterns you prefer.

 ## Submitting
-1. Please commit your resulting code to a repository on your personal GitHub account.
+1. Please commit your resulting code to a private repository on your personal GitHub account.
-2. Share the link to the repository to your contact on the SidelineSwap team.
+2. Add Michael-St-James to your repository and let us know that you have completed the task.

 ## Requirements